Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 ### 3.1.
 Problem Statement

 Loan recipients struggle to manage multiple debts, leading to prolonged financial strain.
 This challenge arises from a lack of tools and knowledge that support practical debt management strategies such as Snowball, Avalanche, and Snowflake, as well as multicurrency support.

+#### 3.2. **Value Proposition**
-Loan recipients need resources to create debt repayment plans that reduce interest payments and increase amortization, Thereby reducing the time it takes to become debt-free.
+DebtFreePlanner provides loan recipients with a web-based tool to create a debt repayment plan that reduces interest paid and increases amortization, thereby shortening the time needed to become debt-free.

-#### 3.2. **Proposed Solution**
-A web-based tool for managing a debt repayment plan.
+##### 3.2.1. **Planned Features**
+The following features are confirmed and scheduled for development as part of the current product roadmap.

-- **Multiple Repayment Strategies:** Supports the Snowball, Avalanche, Debt-to-Interest Ratio, Cash Flow Index (CFI), Highest Monthly Payment, and Custom Strategies, allowing users to select the approach that best aligns with their financial goals.
+- **Multiple Repayment Strategies:**
+  - Support for various debt repayment methods including Snowball, Avalanche, Debt-to-Interest Ratio, Cash Flow Index (CFI), Highest Monthly Payment, and Custom Strategies.
+  - Enables loan recipients to select and customize the approach that best aligns with their financial goals and circumstances.

+- **Snowflake Payments:**
-- **Snowflake Payments:** Allows users to make small, irregular payments towards their debts whenever extra funds are available.
-This strategy helps reduce the principal faster, decreasing the overall interest paid and shortening the repayment period.
+  - Allows loan recipients to make small, irregular payments towards their debts whenever extra funds are available.
+  - Helps reduce principal balances faster, decreasing overall interest paid and shortening the debt repayment period.

+- **Multicurrency Support:**
-- **Multicurrency Support:** With automatic exchange rate updates to meet global needs.
+  - Provides seamless handling of multiple currencies with automatic exchange rate updates.
+  - Caters to a global user base, ensuring accurate and up-to-date financial calculations regardless of currency.

+- **Reporting:**
-- **Reporting:** Will generate reports to help users understand their debt repayment journey.
+  - Generates detailed reports and visualizations to help loan recipients track and understand their debt repayment progress over time.
+  - Offers insights into payment history, interest savings, and projected debt-free dates.

+- **Integration with Financial Tools:**
-- **Integration with YNAB:** The application will integrate with YNAB (You Need A Budget) and possibly Firefly III, facilitating updates to users’ plans.
+  - Integrates with popular budgeting applications like YNAB (You Need A Budget) and Firefly III.

-#### 3.2.2. **Future Considerations**
+  - Facilitates automatic updates and synchronization of users’ financial data, providing a cohesive financial management experience.

+##### 3.2.2. **Potential Features**
-The following features are planned for future updates:
+The following features are under consideration for future development but are not yet confirmed or scheduled for implementation.

-- **Multi-User Support:** DebtFreePlanner will include multi-user support, allowing households or financial advisors to manage multiple users’ debts under a single account.

-- **AI-Driven Reports:** Will use artificial intelligence (AI) to create reports that use data storytelling techniques to help users understand their debt repayment journey.
+- **Multi-User Support:**
+  - Introduces capabilities for multiple users to collaborate under a single account, ideal for households and financial advisors managing collective debts.
+  - Includes permission settings and shared dashboards to streamline joint financial planning and monitoring.

+- **AI-Driven Insights:**
+  - Utilizes artificial intelligence to provide personalized recommendations and predictive analytics.
+  - Offers data-driven storytelling through dynamic reports that help loan recipients make informed decisions and adapt their repayment strategies effectively.

+- **Cross-Platform Accessibility:**
-- **Multi-Device Support:** DebtFreePlanner will support seamless use across various devices, including Web, Android, and iOS platforms.
+  - Expands availability across various devices and platforms, including dedicated applications for Web, Android, and iOS.
+  - Ensures users can access and manage their debt repayment plans conveniently from any device, enhancing usability and engagement.

 ### 3.3.
 Competitive Landscape